 - Symmetry of the collar and cuffs: nothing to report!

-Stripping of the cuffs, collar and collar stand: very good on the collar, very regular but with a little excess fabric on the cuffs.
+- Trimming of the cuffs, collar and collar stand: very good on the collar, very regular but with a little excess fabric at the cuffs.

 - Seams: 6 stitches per centimeter, the good standard for this price range.
 Beautiful, very fine English seams as a bonus.

-- Shirt bottom hem: nickel.
-Fine and regular, it's a beautiful hem.
+- Shirt bottom hem: perfect.
+Fine and regular, it's a nice hem.

-- Boutonnieres: they are pretty!
-Beautiful relief, nice density, clean!
-The buttonholes on the hidden button down could, however, be curved to make buttoning easier.
+- Buttonholes: They are pretty!
+Nice relief, nice density, clean!
+The buttonholes on the hidden button down could however be curved to make buttoning easier.

 Details

-- Buttons: imitation mother-of-pearl plastic, without reinforcing tail.
+- Buttons: imitation mother-of-pearl plastic, without reinforcement tail.

 - Reinforcement swallows: rounded in shape.
-Just correct because not completely clear, nor identical on both sides.
+Just right because they are not quite clear, nor identical on both sides.

 - Throat: simple.